Courses double degree master Social Demography

 What will you learn?

-The programme of the double degree master Social Demography consists of the following courses in 2020/2021.
+The programme of the double degree master Social Demography consists of the following courses.

 Universitat Pompeu Fabra, Barcelona, Spain (first year)